oneblink/sdk-node-js/docs/README.md

 ## Tenants

 This SDK is the entry point for all OneBlink Productivity instances.
 The default instance is the [OneBlink Console](https://console.oneblink.io).
-To use a different tenant to the default, change the require path t include the desired tenant.
-The currently available tenants include:
+To use a different tenant to the default, change the require path to include the desired tenant.
+The available tenants are:

 - [OneBlink Console](https://console.oneblink.io)